-A favorite with visitors when it was last exhibited in 2007, the newly preserved “Beautiful Holy Jewel Home” will again stand inside an Arts Center gallery.
-The accounts of those who remember the site’s creator bring added depth to this presentation of Loy Bowlin’s visually striking art environment.
+A favorite with visitors when it was last exhibited in 2007, the newly preserved “Beautiful Holy Jewel Home” stood again inside an Arts Center gallery.
+The accounts of those who remember the site’s creator brought added depth to this presentation of Loy Bowlin’s visually striking art environment.

 Bowlin (1909–1995) grew up on a hardscrabble stock ranch in Mississippi.
 His childhood was defined by the family’s struggle to make ends meet.
 Bowlin married in 1933 and made a meager living farming and scrapping during the Depression.
 After a failed business venture in the 1950s, he divorced.
 Over the next two decades, Bowlin suffered from bouts of depression and anxiety.

 It was Glen Campbell’s 1975 hit record “Rhinestone Cowboy,” that brought joy and purpose to his life.
 Bowlin adopted the rhinestone cowboy persona.
 He added rhinestones to his clothes, decorated his 1967 Cadillac, and created a home environment to serve as the backdrop for his showmanship.

 “The Beautiful Holy Jewel Home” (c.1975–1990), was a small, extravagantly embellished home in McComb, Mississippi.
 He adorned much of the exterior and nearly every inch of the interior.
 The walls were covered with patterns of cutout paper, paint, glitter, and collaged photographs and magazine illustrations.